marinakrivonosova/url-shortener/README.md

 Web app will be available at http://localhost:8087/

-By running compose with `debug` profile mongo express will be available at http://localhost:8081 for db exploration.
+By running compose with `debug` profile Mongo Express will be available at http://localhost:8081 for db exploration.

 ```shell
 docker compose --profile debug up -d --build